DVDTSB/dvd.typ/README.md

 - outline (for now only for headers), modified from some code kindly donated by [xkevio](https://github.com/xkevio), i'll have to change this using `outline.entry`.
 - theorems, using a slightly modified version of [typst-theorems](https://github.com/sahasatvik/typst-theorems).
 I still have to work on this for easier use.

+## How To
+pls look at the example.

 ## To Do
 - organize stuff
 - add options